Vice Adm. Kitchener Serves Thanksgiving Meal aboard USS Boxer (LHD 4)

 |0

 This work, Vice Adm.
-Kitchener Serves Thanksgiving Meal aboard USS Boxer (LHD 4), by PO3 James Finney, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Kitchener Serves Thanksgiving Meal aboard USS Boxer (LHD 4), must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT